pmonnahan/AncInf/README.md

 Also, it is often very helpful to do a 'dry-run' of the pipeline in which the different steps and dependencies are printed to screen, but no actual jobs are executed.
 This can be helpful to ensure that config entries are correct, etc.  To perform a dry-run, do:

     snakemake -nrp

+#### Unlocking the working directory

+When _snakemake_ is launched it will place a lock on the working directory, such that other _snakemake_ runs are prohibited from starting.
+When _snakemake_ finishes or errors out, it will remove this lock.
+However, sometimes this lock is not correctly removed.
+This can occur, for example, if the VPN drops connection while _snakemake_ is running.
+If you receive a "Directory cannot be locked..." error message from _snakemake_ and you are sure that no other _snakemake_ processes are currently running, you can unlock the directory by:

+    snakemake --unlock

+Then, you can run the usual _snakemake_ command to restart the pipeline.

 #### Debugging and error reports

 Should an error be encountered in a job, snakemake will halt the pipeline and indicate in the terminal that an error has occurred.
 The offending job will also be printed in red in the terminal window.
 More information on why the job failed can be found in the 'stdout' and 'stderr' files that are output to the _'OandE'_ directory and will be labelled with the jobname.